argonne-lcf/AR2023/_performancehighlights/openmc.md

 # Impact

 The ECP-supported ExaSMR project aims to use OpenMC to model the entire core of a nuclear reactor, generating virtual reactor simulation datasets with high-fidelity, coupled physics models for reactor phenomena that are truly predictive, filling in crucial gaps in experimental and operational reactor data.
-The extreme performance gains OpenMC has achieved on GPUs is finally bringing within reach a much larger class of problems that historically were deemed too expensive to simulate using Monte Carlo methods.
+The extreme performance gains OpenMC has achieved on GPUs are finally bringing within reach a much larger class of problems that historically were deemed too expensive to simulate using Monte Carlo methods.